What to Expect at Zion National Park in January

 What Services Are Available in January?

 Zion National Park is open all year long and it’s open every day of the year.
 The Zion National Park Shuttle only runs during the last week of December through the first part of January.
-Check the website for the most current hours of operation and facilities hours at Zion:

 - Zion Canyon Visitor Center